saucecontrol/Compact-ICC-Profiles/readme.md

 | [Rec2020-v2-magic.icc](profiles/Rec2020-v2-magic.icc?raw=true) | 790 bytes | 2020 | 209-Point Curve |
 | [Rec2020-v4.icc](profiles/Rec2020-v4.icc?raw=true)             | 480 bytes | 2020 | Parametric Curve |

-#### Bonus - Gamma 2.4
+#### Gamma 2.4

-This profile uses a constant gamma of 2.4 instead of the transfer function given by the standard.
-The spec defines a gamma of 2.4 for the reference display device, but this should be almost certainly *not* be used for encoding outside high bit depth uses (maybe HDR video).
-There are a few profiles like this floating around the interwebs, so here's another, but smaller 🤷‍♂️
+This profile uses a constant gamma of 2.4 instead of the transfer function given by the standard, which matches that of Rec.
+709. The standard defines a gamma of 2.4 for the reference display device, so some applications use gamma 2.4 encoding to match.

 | File Name | File Size | Description String | Notes |
 |--|--|--|--|